wei2gao/Wiegand-Protocol-Library-for-Arduino/README.md

-# Wiegand 4 bit, 8 bit, 26 bit, 32 bit and 34 bit library for Arduino
+# Wiegand 4 bit, 8 bit, 26 bit, 32 bit, 34 bit, and 35 bit library for Arduino

 The Wiegand interface is a de facto standard commonly used to connect a card reader or keypad to an electronic entry system.
 Wiegand interface has the ability to transmit signal over long distance with a simple 3 wires connection.
 This library uses interrupt pins from Arduino to read the pulses from Wiegand interface and return the code and type of the Wiegand.